omnilaboratory/omnicore-proxy/Readme.md

-## omnicored faucet api
+## omnicored proxy api

-This faucet is for omnicore regtest/testnet only.
+This omnicore proxy is for regtest/testnet only.
+The mainnet version will be available after omnicore V0.12 is activated.

 ### main api